javascript-tutorial/en.javascript.info/1-js/05-data-types/07-map-set-weakmap-weakset/article.md

 Note the funny thing.
 The `forEach` function in the `Set` has 3 arguments: a value, then *again a value*, and then the target object.
 Indeed, the same value appears in the arguments twice.

 That's for compatibility with `Map` where `forEach` has three arguments.
+Looks a bit strange, for sure.
+But may help to replace `Map` with `Set` in certain cases with ease, and vice versa.

 The same methods `Map` has for iterators are also supported: